Kokopelli-Interfaces/kokopelli-interfaces.github.io/static/markdown/circle/circle.md

 > Progressive Feature-full Live-Looper

-> The `Circle` module allows one to conduct a music circle of visiting energies.
+> The `Circle` module allows one to conduct a music circle of the energies that visit the body.
 Input the sound representations, and use the controls to *emerge* them so they play together.
+>

-> Live-loopers are comfortable easily used by the body but they lack the ability to express more than a loop of sounds.
-Digital-Audio-Workstations can create perfected timelines of sounds, but the mind energy they require takes from creative energy.
+> Live-loopers are easily used by the body but they lack the ability to express more than a loop of sounds.
+Digital-Audio-Workstations can create perfected timelines of sounds, but the mind energy they require lives instead of creative energy.
 This dilemma is why `Circle` was created.
-It allows one to live create a progressive timeline of sounds with three buttons and a foot pedal.
-Afterwards, one can perfect the playback by passing over again to add, remove, apply audio-fx, and shape volume of layers.
-If one uses the computer, one can pair `Circle` with the expander modules `Potentiality` and `Emernet`, and re-sequence layers, version, and finely adjust the music with an interactive visual.
+It allows one to live-create a progressive timeline of sounds with three buttons and a foot pedal.
+Afterwards, one can perfect the playback by passing over again to add, remove, apply audio-fx to, and shape the volume of sounds.
+If one uses the computer, one can pair `Circle` with the expander modules `Potentiality` and `Emernet`, and re-sequence sounds, jump between timeline versions, and finely adjust the music with an interactive visual.

 ## Main Panel